saucelabs-training/demo-python/README.md

 - Mobile Web browsers on Sauce emulators/simulators, and
 - Real devices to test native mobile apps.

-These samples are executed using Pipenv for simplicity.
-You can find a list of available executions in the Pipfile for executing tests written in the test tools.
-These executions demonstrate how to run tests in parallel on the various Sauce Labs platforms.

 This repository is divided into two main sections: `best_practices` and `examples`.

 ### Best Practices